 So you want to be on TV eh…

 You want to be on the sidelines, at the rink, under the studio lights as millions watch you interview the Crosby’s, the Lebron’s, the Jeter’s?
-You want to call the Stanley Cup clinching game or read the highlights on TSN or Sportsnet as people are sitting down with their bowl of cereal each morning?
+You want to call the Stanley Cup clinching game or read the highlights on Sportsnet as people are sitting down with their bowl of cereal each morning?

 It’s probably the coolest job out there other than actually playing the games themselves.
 Sure, we all have our favourites.
 Ron MacLean, Jay Onrait, Bob Cole…These guys make it look pretty easy eh.
 You could do what they do…right?